MariaPadilha32/SpeakPortuEasy/README.md

 	- The Code Institute "Hello Django and I think Therefore I blog" project was very much relied upon to build this project.

 ### Acknowledgements

+- I would like to say thank to the Tutoring team for the multiple times that I could count on them.
+- Specially Sarah Collins, Roman Racik and my mentor Harry Dhillon for all the help.

 - Most special thanks to Ger Hickey, my father-in-law, who passed away while I was working on this project.
 He was always an amazing support.